HamzahJavaid/Personal-Website/content/post/website_tutorial.md

 - Under **Sitemap** provide the link to your website sitemap to Google.
 It should be `https://namesurname.github.io/sitemap.xml`.

 Another good free tool to analyze the "quality" of your website is [SEO Mechanic](https://www.seomechanic.com/seo-analyzer/).

+### Google Analytics

+The mobile application of [Google Analytics](https://analytics.google.com/analytics/web/) is particular intuitive and allows you to monitor your website traffic in detail.
+You just need to link the website from the [Google Sesarch Console](https://search.google.com/search-console) and then you can motitor you website from this platform.
+There is also a very nice mobile app to monitor your website from your smartphone.

 ## References